 Machine learning applied to biomedical questions

-This research line was initiated more than a decade ago and is still ongoing (on the left a little historical sketch).
-We ask what combination of variants explains a disease phenotype as identifying the single, very rare and highly impactful variant is often not possible (e.g. the heterogeneous nature of diseases, low penetrance, etc.).
+This research line was initiated more than a decade ago and is still ongoing (on the right a little historical sketch).
+We ask what combination of variants explains a disease phenotype as identifying a single, very rare and highly impactful variant is often not possible (e.g. the heterogeneous nature of diseases, low penetrance, etc.).

 Theoretical foundations of multi-agent systems